Keynote Speakers

 40 years ago as an artificial intelligence researcher, Dr. Elliot Soloway was drawn to the challenge of how to make computers learn.
 But, after the birth of his first child, he had an epiphany: Making children smarter would be a much better use of his time than making computers smarter.
 This inspired him to stop doing AI research altogether and start working on educational technology.
 But as a college professor with little experience in education technology, he needed someone who really understood K-12.

-Associate Dean of Research, College of Information, University of North Texas, USA
+Associate Dean of Research, College of Information

 Co-Director, Center for Digital Curricula, University of Michigan, USA